 Help against Russia: BND supplies Kyiv with information on the Russian army position

-Help against Russia
+Help once morest Russia

 BND supplies Kyiv with information on the Russian army position

 The federal government is not only supporting Ukraine with weapons, but also with intelligence information that can be used militarily, according to a report.
-Including satellite images and intercepted radio messages about the movement of troops in Moscow.
+Including satellite images and intercepted radio messages regarding the movement of troops in Moscow.

 When asked, a BND spokesman said that the service only commented on operational aspects of its work to the federal government and the responsible, secret-meeting committees of the Bundestag.
 According to the report, the information is reconnaissance findings by the BND that came from satellite images, intercepted radio messages or mobile phone calls.
-This included information about ammunition depots and photos of a Russian airfield with the exact location and number of aircraft.
+This included information regarding ammunition depots and photos of a Russian airfield with the exact location and number of aircraft.

 The BND had this procedure legally checked in advance, reports “Zeit”.
 In an assessment in May, the intelligence service came to the conclusion that the disclosure of the reports was legally covered and that, under international law, Germany did not enter the war.
 The data would be passed on with a delay of up to a few days, it said.
 Therefore, they are not directly usable for the planning and control of deadly attacks.
 But you can help the Ukrainian army in preparing military operations.
 One of the BND’s requirements is to only share photos from Ukraine itself, no photos from Russia.
 So far, more than 100 tips have been sent.